 Cadmium telluride (CdTe) is a stable crystalline compound formed from cadmium and tellurium and can be used as a compound semiconductor.
-CdTe is used in the next generation x-ray detectors.
+CdTe is used in the next generation X-ray detectors.
 It absorbs radiation and efficiently converts it to an electronic signal.

-CdTe is a direct conversion detector and as such does not need to turn the x-ray photon into a light photon before recording it.
+CdTe is a direct conversion detector and as such does not need to turn the X-ray photon into a light photon before recording it.
 This means the position of the conversion can be more accurately recorded and the signal is directly related to the energy of the converted photon.
 Other radiation detectors use scintillators to convert X-rays to light, this process causes significant blur and loss of efficiency.

-CdTe detectors have very good spatial resolution and are very efficient which allows them to be used in very low-dose situations.
+CdTe detectors have very good spatial resolution and are very efficient which allows them to be used in very low dose situations.
 The crystal is radiation hard and robust against environmental effects.

 X-ray detectors can be divided into two classes.
 They either use a direct technique (direct-conversion detectors) or an indirect technique (indirect-conversion detectors) for converting X-rays into an electric charge.
 Direct-conversion detectors have an X-ray photoconductor, such as CdTe, that directly converts X-ray photons into an electric charge.
 Indirect-conversion detectors, on the other hand, have a scintillator that first converts X-rays into visible light.
-That light is then converted into an electric charge by means of photodetectors such as amorphous silicon photodiode arrays or CCDs.
+This light is then converted into an electric charge by means of photodetectors such as amorphous silicon photodiode arrays or CCDs.
 Thin-film transistor (TFT) arrays may be used in both direct- and indirect-conversion detectors.

 In both direct- and indirect-conversion detectors, the electric charge pattern that remains after the X-ray exposure is sensed by an electronic readout mechanism, and analog-to-digital conversion is performed to produce the digital image.
-Some direct conversion detectors can count photons rather than integrate the charge as an indirect-conversion detector has to.
+Some direct conversion detectors can count photons rather than integrate the charge as an indirect-conversion detector must.

-Time Delay Summation is when the X-ray detector is imaging a moving object and sampling at a rate equal to one row per resolution step.
-The detector is read out at each step and the images summed with a one line offset thereby summing the signal for each line as it passes the same spot on the object of interest.
+Time-delay Summation is when the X-ray detector is imaging a moving object and sampling at a rate equal to one row per resolution step.
+The detector is read out at each step and the images summed with a one line offset, thereby summing the signal for each line as it passes the same spot on the object of interest.

 Acquisition time is the time the sensor spends counting before reading out.
-The lower limit is 10us but is truly limited by the x-ray flux.
+The lower limit is 10us but is truly limited by the X-ray flux.
 The upper limit is 4s but the real limit is the 12 bit counter.
 Summing individual acquisitions is a noise free operation and so can extend the overall image acquisition time.

 This is the amount of single acquisitions the sensors should take per second and is generally expressed in Hz.